MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 3. If yes and the alert gets updated, **Suppress** the suspicious activity.

-4. If yes and it should not do this anymore, **Close** the suspicious activity.
+4. If yes and it should not get updated, **Close** the suspicious activity.

-5. If the answer to all the above is no, assume this is malicious.
+5. If the answer to all the above is no, assume the activity is malicious.

 **Remediation**

-Use the [Net Cease tool](https://gallery.technet.microsoft.com/Net-Cease-Blocking-Net-1e8dcb5b) to harden your environment against this attack.
+Use the [Net Cease tool](https://gallery.technet.microsoft.com/Net-Cease-Blocking-Net-1e8dcb5b) to harden your environment against this type of attack.

 ## Remote execution attempt detected